-We love these beans served with our favorite Apple Barbeque Pulled Pork Sandwiches.
+We love these beans served with our favourite Apple Barbecue Pulled Pork Sandwiches.
 The pulled pork and the beans are slow cooked for a similar amount of time so we often have both in the oven at the same time and are guaranteed leftovers for a couple of days, so it’s a great weekend cooking project.

-- 1 pound sliced smoked bacon, cut in small pieces
+- 1 lb sliced smoked bacon cut in small pieces

 - 2 large red onions chopped

 - 3 cups water

 - 1 cup light or fancy molasses